Marriage in the Shadows: Plot

-Actor Hans Wieland refuses to divorce his actress wife, Elisabeth, who is Jewish, even as extreme pressure is applied on him by the Nazi authorities.
+Actor Hans Wieland refuses to divorce his actress wife, Elisabeth Maurer, who is Jewish, even as extreme pressure is applied on him by the Nazi authorities.
 He even takes her to a premiere of one of his films where she is unwittingly introduced to a high Nazi Party official.
 Upon later discovering that the charming woman at the premiere was in fact Jewish, he orders her arrest.
 Hans Wieland is given an ultimatum by his former friend Herbert Blohm, now a Nazi official at the Reichskulturministerium (culture ministry), to save himself by divorcing his wife.
 Knowing that his wife will die in a concentration camp, Hans Wieland returns home and they drink poison in coffee whilst reciting the closing scene of Friedrich Schiller's tragic play Die Jungfrau von Orleans together.

 The film ends with a dedication to the real-life actor Joachim Gottschalk who committed suicide with his Jewish wife Meta Wolff and their nine-year-old son Michael.